Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are wondering how to use the high-quality air purifier you recently purchased, you are not alone.
 Air purifiers can be mysterious devices, and it can be tough to know if you are using them right.
-That’s why we are here.
+For a quick rundown of using an air purifier correctly, ensure you’ve assembled it correctly with the filter correctly seated inside.
+Then, placement is the next step.
+Ensure it’s kept away from the walls, keep doors and windows shut, and keep it on often.
+The only way an air purifier works best is by continuously working.

 However, you may want to find out how to use an air revitalizer if you need an air purifier that also acts as an aromatherapy unit.